Sanibel Island Vacation Rentals

 Dixie Beach Road

 This one-mile-and-a-half trail whisks you from Periwinkle Way, near the Heart of the Islands shopping center, to San Carlos Bay.
-The beautiful bayfront homes are a sight to see; or you can turn left and follow the winding shell road and enjoy the island’s natural beauty.
+The beautiful bayfront homes are a sight to see; or you can turn left onto Woodring Road, follow the winding shell road along San Carlos Bay and enjoy the island’s natural beauty.

 Civic Core Circle